 In common with all courses at the University of the Arts London, this course is credit rated.
 The course is 3 years, levels 4-6.
 Each year requires you to achieve 120 credit points.
 To be awarded the BA (Hons) Sound Arts qualification, you need to accumulate a total of 360 credits.

-The first year of the course establishes a foundation of creative approaches, technical skills, contextual knowledge and communication skills associated with contemporary sound art.
+The first year of the course establishes a foundation of creative approaches, technical skills, contextual and critical knowledge and communication skills associated with contemporary sound art.

-This year is focused on enabling you to create innovative, relevant and personal sound art and design, guided by your tutors and allowing you to gain confidence in presenting your work to your peers.
+This year is focused on enabling you to create innovative, relevant and personal sound art, guided by your tutors and allowing you to gain confidence in presenting your work to your peers.

-This unit orientates you within the Sound Arts course, the College and university.
-Introducing the learning skills and requirements of effective studentship.
+This unit introduces historic and contemporary trends in sound arts.
+In addition, it orientates you within the course, the College and University, introducing the learning skills and requirements of effective studentship.